-We have a well rounded approach when it comes to imparting knowledge on mental health and Emotional wellbeing of students.
+Sreenidhi has a well rounded approach when it comes to imparting knowledge on mental health and Emotional wellbeing of students.

-XI Student Safeguarding
+12. Student Safeguarding

 SIS aims to create a 'child safe' environment, both internally and externally, where children are respected, protected, empowered and active in their own protection.
-The staff at SIS receives continuous training on child protection procedures from both external organizations like ECIS, CIS and School's Child Protection Officers.
+The staff at SIS receives continuous training on child protection procedures from both external organizations like CIS and School's Child Protection Officers.